-The nationwide search began last August following the resignation of Dr. David L. Rule, who had served the college as president for five years.
+The nationwide search began last August following the resignation of Dr. David L. Rule, who had served the college as president for three years.
 Dr. Jill Wakefield was appointed interim president not long after, coming out of her retirement as chancellor of the Seattle Colleges.
 Dr. Wakefield served the district for 40 years, starting out as a program assistant in the veterans office at South Seattle Community College, before moving on to serve as a public information officer, director of development, vice president for institutional advancement, and vice president for instruction, as well as president from 2003 to 2008.

 The search was coordinated by a Presidential Search Advisory Committee comprised of representatives from Bellevue College students, faculty, staff, trustees, foundation, and community members, with the assistance of an executive search firm, Gold Hill Associates.
 Three finalists, including Dr. Weber, were chosen in February, and each visited the campus to participate in open forums, meet with the board of trustees, the president’s cabinet, and other campus groups.

 For more information about the presidential search, contact Dr. Preston Pulliams of Gold Hill Associates by phone at 503-704-3425, email email@example.com or www.bellevuecollege.edu/presidentialsearch/.

 Last Updated June 28, 2017